rickli-cloud/headscale-admin/README.md

 ## Documentation

-> [!WARNING]
-> There is no authentication built in.
-> Read the docs carefully and test your setup!
-> A faulty configuration could allow everyone with network access to control your headscale instance!

 - [**Configuration**](https://github.com/rickli-cloud/headscale-admin/blob/main/docs/configuration.md)
 - [**Deploy**](https://github.com/rickli-cloud/headscale-admin/blob/main/docs/deploy.md)

 ## Test it out

+> [!WARNING]
-This launches a very basic configuration with the UI listening on [http://localhost:8000](http://localhost:8000).
+> This is just a demo configuration with **disabled authentication**!
+> Do NOT use this for production.
+Read the docs carefully and test your setup!

 ```sh
 git clone https://github.com/rickli-cloud/headscale-admin
 cd headscale-admin
 docker compose up -d
 ```

+The UI should be listening on [http://localhost:8000](http://localhost:8000).

 ## Todo's